El-Coder/jsASEexercises/README.md

 #### [Exercise 3](./jsExercise3.md)

-Make a GET request to last weeks web server and return the ```{ message: "super secret message." }``` you left there last week.
-Send another GET request to return your data from [Exercise 2](./jsExercise2).
-Combine those bits of data into a ``PUT`` request to update your data added a new JSON parameter.
+Make a GET request to the web server and return the ```{ message: "super secret message." }``` you left there in a previous exercise.
+Combine those bits of data into a ``PUT`` request to update your data and add a new JSON parameter.

 _15min_